 Do you want to see the keywords people use to find your website?

-After starting a WordPress blog, your main aim must be something like rank contents on the search engine, get maximum visitors, earn money online, etc… Well, if you are already ranked for some of your blog posts on the search engine, probably you will start receiving decent traffic.
+After starting a WordPress blog, your main aim must be something like rank contents/images on the search engine, get maximum visitors, earn money online, etc… Well, if you are already ranked for some of your blog posts on the search engine, probably you will start receiving decent traffic.

 In this post, we are going to show you how you can see the keywords people use to find your website using MonsterInsights and how you can track them all!

 The thing is, by properly tracking them, you could improve the existing posts, and write more detailed posts.
 And as you know it will help you to rank higher on search engines!

 - MonsterInsights is the Best Google Analytics Plugin for WordPress